mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 .. note::

   It may take a few minutes for the deployment status to be ready.
-You can also run ``kubectl get inferenceservice mlflow-wine-classifier -oyaml`` to see the detailed deployment status and logs.
+For detailed deployment status and logs, run ``kubectl get inferenceservice mlflow-wine-classifier -oyaml``.

 Test the Deployment
 ~~~~~~~~~~~~~~~~~~~
-Once the deployment is ready, you can send a request to the server.
+Once the deployment is ready, you can send a test request to the server.

-First, create a test data in JSON file and saved it as ``test-input.json``.
-We need to send the request in the `V2 Inference Protocol <https://kserve.github.io/website/latest/modelserving/inference_api/#inference-request-json-object>`_,
+First, create a JSON file with test data and save it as ``test-input.json``.
+Ensure the request data is formatted for the `V2 Inference Protocol <https://kserve.github.io/website/latest/modelserving/inference_api/#inference-request-json-object>`_,
 because we created the model with ``protocolVersion: v2``.
 The request should look like this:

 .. code-block:: json